 Tide pooling is best done when the tides are low but you can almost always find something fascinating year-round.
 It is important to enjoy the wildlife while not disturbing their natural surroundings and remember to use caution while tide pooling.
 Some of the rocks can be slippery if still wet so wear sturdy shoes that can grip onto the rocky shores and always keep your eye out for approaching waves.
 Most importantly, it is vital to protect the environment and remember there is an "absolute no-take" policy on all Monterey County tide pools.

 Here is our list for some of the best places for tide pooling.
-Keep your eyes open for an array of mollusks, fish and crustaceans, and best of all it is free!
+Keep your eyes open for an array of mollusks, fish and crustaceans — best of all it is free!

 Asilomar State Beach

 Pacific Grove is a hot spot when it comes to tide pooling.
 The rocky beaches of Asilomar State Beach offer the perfect habitat for the ocean's smaller creatures including sea anemones, sand dollars and sea urchins.
-The area along Sunset Drive is a particularly thriving area.
+The area along Sunset Drive is particularly thriving.

 Point Pinos